Xilinx/Vitis_Libraries/motor_control/docs/src/guide_L1/IPs/pwm_gen.rst

    :width: 60%
    :align: center

-As it is shown in the above pictures, the entire SVPWM have 3 functions.
+As it is shown in the above pictures, the entire SVPWM have three functions.
 PWM_GEN is a stream driven sub-module.
 The configurable parameters are shown below:

 * phase_shift: flag "[-shift_0/-shift_120]".
 It determines whether the input voltage streams have phase shift.

 * pwm_freq: flag "[-pwm_fq <pwm frequency>]".
 This flag register provides a configurable entry for the pwm wave frequency.
 The pwm wave frequency is also the throughput at the output end.

 * dead_cycles: flag "[-dead <dead cycles>]".
 The dead_cycles determines the transit time between the switch on/off.
 The switches pair shall not simultaneously be switching on and off, in terms of the danger of overloaded transient currents on the bridges.
-It may incur the systematic turbulence and cause serious problem.
+It might incur the systematic turbulence and cause serious problem.
 The default value of dead_cycles is 10.

-* stt_pwm_cycle: this parameter is to monitor the status of pwm_cycle length, which is supposed to be clk_freq/pwm_freq.
+* stt_pwm_cycle: This parameter is to monitor the status of pwm_cycle length, which is supposed to be clk_freq/pwm_freq.

 * sampling ii: flag "[-ii <sampling II>]".
 The ii (initiation interval) determines the sampling rate of the input.
 The default value is 1.

 Profiling
 ============

-The Post-Synthesis Resource usage is shown in the table 1 below.
+The Post-Synthesis Resource usage is shown in the following table.

 .. table:: Table 1 Post-Synthesis Resource usage
     :align: center